ztalbot2000/homebridge-cmd4/docs/Developers.md

   Priority Queued Polling is only available for Cmd4_Mode(s) of "Polled" or "FullyPolled" by the shear nature of the feature.
 To configure Priority Queued Polling every characteristic to the device must be configured with characteristic polling and in the same queue. as an Example of the default WoRm is:

 ```
+"Interval": 5,
-"Polling": [ { "Characteristic": "CurrentTemperature", "Interval": 5, "queue": "A" },
+"Polling": [ { "Characteristic": "CurrentTemperature", "queue": "A" },
              { "Characteristic": "TargetTemperature", "Queue": "A" }
            ]
 ```
+  The interval of the queue would be the first Interval defined of where the queue is first seen, as in the example above.<BR>
-  You can also pre-define the queues and their types ahead of time and then just specify which accessory is going to use Priority Queue Polling.
+  A simpler solution would be topre define the queues and the queue characteristics ahead of time and then just specify which accessory is going to use Priority Queue Polling.
 Example 2:

 ```
-"QueueTypes: [ { "Queue": "A" : "QueueType": "WoRm" }
+"QueueTypes: [ { "Queue": "A" : "QueueType": "WoRm", "QueueInterval": 10 }
              ],
 "Queue": "A",
 "Polling": [ { "Characteristic": "CurrentTemperature" },